 • Intense Focus on Specific Interests: Autistic individuals may develop deep, focused interests in specific topics, often to the exclusion of other subjects.

-• Sensory Sensitivities: Many people with autism experience heightened or reduced sensitivity to sensory inputs like light, sound, texture, or smells.
+• Sensory Sensitivities: Many people with autism experience heightened or reduced sensitivity to sensory inputs like light, sound, texture, or smell.

 Each of these traits can vary widely in their manifestation, which is why ASD is called a spectrum.